mikepdiy/anycubic_wash_and_cure/README.md

 4. Adds and OLED Display that give information about the ongoing process but also about the process of pairing the station to the Wi-fi Network.
 5. Allows any person with the knowledge to imrpove the software and share with the others .
 6. Comes with a basic but fully functional software preladed and tested .
+7. Fully coated in anti corosive material "just in case" .

 <b>Why to buy this board ? </b>